talisman-games/cordova-plugin-ui-sounds/README.md

 Loads a sound asset so that it is already in memory when a subsequent `playSound` call is made.

-In order to achieve low latency between UI events and audio feedback, it is good practice to call `preloadSound` for each of your app's sound effects during initialization.
+In order to achieve low latency between UI events and audio feedback, it is good practice to call `preloadSound` for each of your app's sound effects after `deviceReady`.

 - **assetPath** (`string`) - Tells the operating system where to find the sound file.
 This must be a path relative to your project's `www` folder.
 It is case-sensitive.
 - **Return Value** (`Promise<string>`) - Promise containing an appropriate success or failure message.
 Resolves when the asset has finished loading.

+### `preloadMultiple(arrayOfAssetPaths)`

+Loads multiple sound assets at a time.

+In order to achieve low latency between UI events and audio feedback, it is good practice to pre-load all of your app's sound effects after `deviceReady`.

+- **arrayOfAssetPaths** (`string[]`) - Tells the operating system where to find each sound file.
+Each string in this array must be a path relative to your project's `www` folder.
+It is case-sensitive.
+- **Return Value** (`Promise<string>`) - Promise containing an appropriate success or failure message.
+Resolves when all assets have finished loading.

 ### `playSound(assetPath, [volume])`